navya0247/BridgeLabz-Training/README.md

 ﻿# BridgeLabz-Training
 Date-18/12/2025
-I Have solved ten csharp quetions-
+I have successfully solved 10 Csharp programs as part of my learning practice 💻✨ 🧮 Programs Completed-
 1.Program to add two numbers.
 2.Program to find area of circle
 3.Program to find average of three numbers